Clinical Management of Pain in the Elderly

-CME credit available from Harvard Medical School through December 2017.
+CME (continuing medical education) credit available from Harvard Medical School through December 2017.

 This educational program presents the most recent evidence for effectively treating pain in the elderly.
 The emphasis is on non-pharmacologic and non-opioid pharmacologic options, with the goal of minimizing or avoiding the use of opioid analgesics in this population.